1905046-NiazRahman/CSE471-Assignment/Review1.md

 4. The future directions can be useful in providing future insights.

-5. The blog covered most of the things described in the paper
+5. The blog covered most of the things described in the paper.

 ## Weaknesses
 ### Major Comments